spaikmos/TipCalc/README.md

  * [x] Optional: User can select custom tip percentage if desired
  * [x] Optional: User can select how many ways to split the tip
  * [ ] Optional: User can edit preset tip percentages and have them persist across launches
- * [ ] Optional: Experiment with trying input widgets to replace the buttons and/or textviews
+ * [x] Optional: Experiment with trying input widgets to replace the buttons and/or textviews
  * [ ] Optional: Improve the user interface and experience by using images and/or colors

 Notes:

 Decided to change the dollar sign icon after initial project creation.
 Wasn't as bad as I thought it would be.

+Added gesture detection to allow user to increment / decrement number of people to split the bill by swiping left/right.

 Spent some time trying the number picker widget, but couldn't get it to work properly.
 Arrows never showed up in the emulator nor on a real device.